Modeling Asteroseismic Yields for the Roman Galactic Bulge Time-Domain Survey: Introduction

 This work expands on G15 and H23, which both provided preliminary simulations of asteroseismic detections and population yields for the GBTDS.
 Such studies are essential for developing potential target lists and understanding the selection functions of the sample, which will be the focus of future work.
 However, they were both limited in scope.
 G15 employed a semi-analytic noise model applied to only a few individual stars (rather than a larger, statistically significant sample), demonstrating that asteroseismology may be possible with Roman, but requiring more detailed simulations.
 H23 expanded on this by exploring cadence variations and more sophisticated models for source counts, but it still used the semi-analytic detection model from G15.

 This work expands on G15 and H23 by sampling a wider range of stellar parameter space and considering updated noise models, as described below.
 In simulating light curves, we used Roman's F146 filter instead of the 2MASS $H$-band approximation used in G15.
 We utilized dust maps to simulate realistic interstellar dust in the GBTDS fields and generated synthetic stellar populations under various survey strategies.
 We also reckoned the final detection counts using an SNR-based method, as well as an empirical approach.
-This provided a holistic sample of expected asteroseismic yields for both \numax\ and \dnu\ given a broad range of conditions, building on and expanding the work of G15 and H23.
+This provided a holistic sample of expected asteroseismic yields for both \numax\ and \dnu\ given a range of choice for extinction, field selection, noise properties, and detection method, building on and expanding the work of G15 and H23.